 12. Pop Bubble Tea

-If you are looking for boba dessert in Asheville, head to Pop Bubble Tea – located in The Hop on Merrimon Ave. in North AVL.
-They are brand new as of May 2022.
+Head to Pop Bubble Tea – located in The Hop on Merrimon Ave. in North AVL.
+They are brand new as of 2022.

 At Pop Bubble Tea, choose from specialty teas or build your own.
 Along with milk teas, find fruit, matcha, and classic tea flavors.